UPCArtifacts/RTj/README.md

 RTj can analyze any kind of Java project, not necessary Maven project.
 For that, it will be necessary to pass (via command line arguments) to RTj additional information about the project under analysis.
+As by default, RTj calls [project-info-maven-plugin](https://github.com/tdurieux/project-info-maven-plugin),  to disable this feature, pass the argument `autoconfigure false`.
+Then, use the following arguments to pass the information related to the project to analyze.

     -location "absolute location of the project to analyze"